-Hamas says it will confront Trump's 'aggressive' Middle East plan
+'Slap of the century': Palestinians reject Trump Mideast plan

-GAZA (Reuters) - Palestinian condemnation of the U.S. Middle East peace plan came swiftly on Tuesday night, with thousands protesting in Gaza and the militant Islamist group Hamas saying it would confront President Donald Trump’s “aggressive” proposals.
+RAMALLAH/GAZA (Reuters) - Palestinian President Mahmoud Abbas called U.S. President Donald Trump’s Middle East peace plan the “slap of the century” on Tuesday as thousands of Palestinians held protests in Gaza and the West Bank.

+The Islamist group Hamas said it would confront Trump’s “aggressive” proposals and accused him of talking “nonsense” about Jerusalem.

-Confounding some predictions, the proposals included a two-state solution which would see Israel and a future Palestinian state living alongside each other, with conditions.
+Confounding some predictions, Trump’s plan proposed a “two-state” solution to the decades-long conflict, which envisages Israel and a future Palestinian state living alongside each other, with conditions.

-He proposed a future Palestinian state with its capital in “eastern Jerusalem” as one of the measures to achieve a breakthrough in decades of conflict between Israel and Palestinians.
+The plan would see a Palestinian state with its capital in “eastern Jerusalem”, though in an area cut off from much of the city by an Israeli military barrier.

+Palestinians reject any proposal that would not see a Palestinian capital in all of East Jerusalem, which includes the walled Old City and numerous sites holy to Muslims, Jews and Christians.

-But he also said Jerusalem would remain the undivided capital of Israel.
+Trump, in his remarks at the White House earlier on Tuesday, said that Jerusalem would remain the undivided capital of Israel.

-There was no immediate reaction from Palestinian President Mahmoud Abbas, of the Western-backed Palestinian Authority, whose power base is in the Israeli-occupied West Bank.
-He was conferring with aides late on Tuesday.

-But a spokesman for Abbas’ Fatah party said Trump’s plan “will go to the trashes of history”.
+“I say to Trump and (Israeli Prime Minister Benjamin) Netanyahu: Jerusalem is not for sale, all our rights are not for sale and are not for bargain.
+And your deal, the conspiracy, will not pass,” Abbas said in a televised address in Ramallah in the Israeli-occupied West Bank.

+Abbas said it was “impossible for any Palestinian, Arab, Muslim or Christian child to accept” a state without Jerusalem.
+Israel captured the eastern part of the city along with the West Bank and Gaza in a 1967 war.

 Hamas, whose stronghold is in Gaza, was scathing.